 Plumbing pipes in older homes could be brass with lead-based solder or galvanized steel.
 Neither of these will hold up and both could make your supply water hazardous to drink.
 Your inspector can identify pipe material easily, and you can do a 3-second test of the water with lead detection strips, similar to litmus paper.

 The heating system is an easy thing to check.
 If there is a boiler, find out if it is more than 20 years old.
 Have the chimney inspected for any deterioration or soot build-up.
 And, find out what condition the radiators are in to make sure the system is still working.

 Be a Savvy Shopper

 When shopping for a new home, be prepared to ask plenty of questions.
 If the home is listed as “for sale by owner”, you and your agent shouldn’t be shy about speaking directly with the owner about any concerns you have.
 Knowledge is key.
-You may be in for some upgrades and renovations.
-This could be as simple as changing out some windows or as complicated as rewiring the whole house.
-Just know that this comes with the territory.
-Try to enjoy the process and your new home.
+When buying an older home, you may be in for some upgrades and renovations.
+This could be as simple as changing out some windows or as complicated as rewiring the whole house, just know that this comes with the territory.
+Try to enjoy the process and your new home!